muhammad-arafat/M-Arafat61/README.md

 Software Engineer with proven expertise in building high-performance, production-grade applications across web and mobile platforms.
 Specialized in architecting scalable frontend solutions using React, Next.js, and React Native/Expo, with a track record of leading feature development, migrating legacy systems, and optimizing applications for exceptional user experience on high-traffic platforms.

-Currently engineering solutions at **Neutron Ltd.**, where I've successfully migrated legacy systems to modern architectures and built multiple production applications serving thousands of users.

 ### 🎯 Current Focus
 - Architecting scalable frontend applications with advanced state management
 - Building cross-platform mobile experiences with React Native/Expo